Despite the title of the page, this guide applies to any browsers that are like Chrome and not exclusively to Google Chrome itself.

-This page shows how to configure Chrome to use “safe” DuckDuckGo by default with the result that when you type something in the location bar in Chrome and hit <enter>, DuckDuckGo is used by default.
+This page shows how to configure your browser to use “safe” DuckDuckGo by default with the result that when you type something in the location bar and hit Enter, DuckDuckGo is used by default.

 This page is not meant to imply DuckDuckGo’s safe search is better than any other search engine; DuckDuckGo is used for illustrative purposes.